 The Common Theory — In the dictionary, yawning is said to be caused by boredom, fatigue or drowsiness.
 Although we do tend to yawn when bored or tired, this theory doesn’t explain why Olympic athletes yawn right before they compete in their event.
 It’s doubtful that they are bored with the world watching them.

-The NEW Theory — I thought that yawning is a way to show your teeth and intimidate others while waking up your inner battle instinct.
+My NEW Theory — I thought that yawning is a way to show your teeth and intimidate others while waking up your inner battle instinct.
 You say WTF?
 But listen when we see others yawn it’s our domesticated way of mentally battling another’s instincts, that why it’s contagious.
 First eliminate the yawning when your board theory, it doesn’t make since.
-First it’s know that athletes yawn before a big game and Olympians yawn before a challenge.
-Not just once or twice but allot.
-Second you yawn when you see, hear, or read about others yawning.
-You actually yawn when your tired or bored because your mind is compensating for you feeling like a week person.
-If you lived off the land like we did as cavemen (where allot of our mental fibers where ingrained) then you would not be forced to sit in a classroom or listen to a boring story from your moms friend.
-You pretty much provide food and fight for what you needed.
-Our present day lives psychologically make us feel like less of a warrior and yawning is your instincts reminding your brain that you are stronger then that.
-So next time you yawn show some teeth look someone in the eye and see if they back down or yawn back.
-It’s the last of warrior instincts that society still allows, I mean growling, battle cry’s and barking would probably shock most people.
+First, why do athletes yawn before a big game?
+And Olympians yawn before a challenge?
+Not just once or twice but a lot.
+Second, you yawn when you see, hear, or read about others yawning.
+This has nothing to do with being tired or bored.
+I think you actually yawn when you’re tired or bored because your mind is compensating for you feeling like a week person.
+If you lived off the land like we did as cavemen or Indians (where a lot of our mental fibers where ingrained) then you would not be forced to sit in a classroom or listen to a boring story from your mom’s friend.
+You pretty much would spend your time providing food and fighting for what you needed.
+Our present day lives psychologically make us feel like less of a warrior and yawning is your instincts reminding your brain that you are stronger than that.
+So next time you yawn, show some teeth, look someone in the eye and see if they back down or yawn back.
+It’s the last of warrior instincts that society still allows, I mean growling, battle crys and barking would probably shock most people.

 So you have four instinctual ways to communicate your warrior starting from the strongest:

-- Battle Cry (this should only be done right before eminet battle is about to take place)
+- Battle Cry (this should only be done right before an eminent battle is about to take place)

 - Bark (this should be used to intimidate others and to let others know you are ready if you have to battle.)